jwalkerbg/live_plot/README.md

 Visualizing live data

-This script gives an idea how to get the things working By default, dumy serial port is used as data generator.
+This script gives an idea how to get the things working.

+By default, dumy serial port is used as data generator.

 To use real serial port change